 Humanitarian and Development Work

 The Church has conducted at least thirty-nine humanitarian and development projects in Bangladesh since 1985.
 Most recently, these projects have focused on refugee response, particularly among the Rohingya.
 The Church provided aid during flooding caused by a cyclone in 1991.
-Latter-Day Saint charities operated literacy programs in the late 1990s.
+Latter-day Saint charities operated literacy programs in the late 1990s.
 German members collected 7,500 Euros to donate to impoverished Bangladeshi children.
 Following the destruction of Cyclone Sidr in 2007, the Church sent additional aid.

 The Church has yet to take greater advantage of the degree of religious freedom offered by a predominantly Muslim country to religious minorities.
 Rarely do Islamic states offer rights to Christians that include proselytism.
 Conditions for religious minorities have appeared to improve during the past decade in regards to government protection and prosecution of religious hate crimes.
 Other nations with more restrictions on religious freedom and proselytism have an established Church missionary presence.
-Rampant corruption, especially with law enforcement, may be a concern which has limited missionary outreach.
-Difficulties in obtaining foreign missionary visas challenge future outreach prospects.
+Rampant corruption, especially with law enforcement, may be a concern that has limited missionary outreach.
+Historical difficulties in obtaining foreign missionary visas may challenge future outreach prospects.

-The entire population of Bangladesh is unreached by the Church with the exception of the few individuals who have been brought into the Church my local members.
-The Church faces logistical challenges in opening the seventh most populous nation in the world.
-If the Church had mission outreach for the entire population of Dhaka, 96% of the national population would still remain unreached.
+The entire population of Bangladesh is unreached by the Church with the exception of the few individuals who have been brought into the Church by local members in Dhaka.
+The Church faces logistical challenges in opening the eighth most populous nation in the world to proselytism.
+If the Church had mission outreach for the entire population of the Dhaka metropolitan area, 88% of the national population would still remain unreached.

 Limited mission outreach has resulted from the jurisdiction resting under the Singapore Mission prior to late 2007.
-Since the creation of the India New Delhi Mission increased mission outreach and recurring visits of leaders and missionaries have occurred.
+Since the creation of the India New Delhi Mission, increased mission outreach and recurring visits of leaders and missionaries have occurred.
 Nevertheless, no proselytizing missionaries have been assigned and outreach among Bangladeshis remains essentially nonexistent.
 The India New Delhi Mission has one of the largest populations of any mission in the Church with 1.37 billion inhabitants.
 Only 12% of the mission’s inhabitants living in Bangladesh.
 Thus, Bangladesh is likely less of a priority for mission outreach given the immense size of the mission.

 Tremendous fulltime missionary manpower would be required to open most of the country to missionary work using fulltime missionaries.
-The Philippines and Mexico have 15 and 21 missions, respectively, with much smaller populations.
-Member missionary participating among local members and recruitment of native missionaries of the most realistic prospects for future outreach into unreached cities and rural areas; vision and mentoring will be needed to achieve these purposes.
+The Philippines and Mexico have twenty-three and thirty-two missions, respectively, with much smaller populations.
+Member-missionaries participating among local members and recruitment of native missionaries have the most realistic prospects for future outreach into unreached cities and rural areas; vision and mentoring will be needed to achieve these purposes.